dzuk-mutant/June/readme.md

 I made it to use in my own game concepts for the [Panic Playdate](https://play.date), as I didn't really find fonts that suited the size needs of the display or the kind of aesthetic I wanted.

-It can also be easily applicable to other situations involving high-density, low colour depth displays.
+It's also probably applicable to other situations involving high-density, low colour depth displays.

 It's currently in a prototype stage and is just a sprite sheet with some alignment guides right now.
 I want to get it encoded into a common format or two very soon.